Drewdubeast/ice-lang/README.md

 A few sources I used to help get this rolling:

-* Harlan Haskins (@harlanhaskins) - he had several blog posts on the subject that helped immensely
+* Harlan Haskins (@harlanhaskins) - he had several blog posts on the subject that helped immensely, and he released LLVMSwift, which is a Swift wrapper to the LLVM C API.
 * LLVM Tutorials for Kaleidoscope - gave a basic walkthrough of lexing, parsing, and more

 ## Authors ##